How to Make Your Singing Sound Better on the Livestream

 It’s not just church.
 It’s CHURCH.
 We’re meant to be the light of the world.

-And yes, the Lord may look at the heart, but guess what… man looks at the outward appearance.
+And yes, the Lord does look at the heart, but guess what… man looks at the outward appearance.
 Man (aka your congregation sitting in the chairs + your online “audience”) hears the outward sound that comes out of your mouth.
-We’re leading worship, so skill matters if we want to lead people effectively.
+We’re leading people by the sound of our voice, so skill matters if we want to lead people effectively.

 Off-pitch notes are distracting.